-The feature code represents the thread type, for example, M represents ordinary thread; The size code indicates the nominal diameter × Pitch, for example, 8X1 means that the nominal diameter is 8 and the pitch is 1;
+The feature code represents the type of thread, with M representing an ordinary thread.
+The size code indicates the nominal diameter × pitch.
+For instance, 8X1 means that the nominal diameter is 8 and the pitch is 1.

-The tolerance zone code is composed of tolerance grade (number) and basic deviation (external thread is represented by lowercase letters and internal thread is represented by uppercase letters);
+The tolerance zone code comprises a tolerance grade (number) and a basic deviation.
+The external thread is represented by lowercase letters, and the internal thread is represented by uppercase letters.

-When the thread is of medium screwing length, code N is not marked;
+The Screwing Length code uses L, N, and s to represent long, medium, and short, respectively.
+When the thread is of medium screwing length, the code N is not marked.

 The rotation direction code is marked with LH for left-hand thread and not marked for right-hand thread.